Bio - Sreekanth Ramakrishnan

 He has been an active contributor to the Society of Engineering and Management Systems (SEMS).
 Sreekanth has delivered a three-part webinar series on "Transformational Change" (2011), presented at and chaired various Engineering Management Track sessions at the IIE Annual Conference and Exposition (2009-2012), and served as a topic leader for the Content Committee since 2011.
 Further, he served as a co-chair of the Engineering Management Track in the 2012 IIE Annual Conference and Exposition’s Applied Solutions.

 He has a Ph.D.
 (2008) and M.S.
 (2005) in industrial and systems engineering from the Department of Systems Science and industrial engineering at Binghamton University - State University of New York, Binghamton, N.Y.
 He has four patents (filed, pending), more than 40 publications in reputed conferences and invited speaker to numerous conferences, webinars and symposiums.
-He is a member of the Alpha Pi Mu Honor Society and professional societies such as the IIE, IEEE, SMTA and ASEM.
-Currently, he serves as a board of director of the Logistics and Supply Chain division at IIE.
+He is a member of the Alpha Pi Mu Honor Society and professional societies such as the IISE, IEEE, SMTA and ASEM.
+Currently, he serves as a board of director of the Logistics and Supply Chain division at IISE.